Stiltskinner/RyanThomasPortfolio/README.md

 ## Collaborators
-Danny Yates-His code helped me understand how to put an anchor tag around a div, so that I could make an image with text into a link
+Danny Yates-His code helped me understand how to put an anchor tag around a div, so that I could make an image with text into a link.
+His github repo I referenced:https://github.com/cycoconutz/Portfolio

 This is my first draft of a portfolio website.
 Currently, it includes placeholders for projects (under the work section), and placeholder links in the top-right nav-bar.